Shivam-Krishna24/code-visualizer/README.md

   arr: { type: "int", value: [1, 2, 3, 4] }
 }

-🔹 3.
-Loop Execution Model
+## 3. LOOP EXECUTION MODEL

-Loops are not executed normally
+Loops are NOT executed normally.

 Each loop is broken into: